QR TOOLS

 7.1.
 Data Annotation

-Creating labeled datasets for training data object detection models is labor-intensive and requires meticulous annotation, especially for fine-grained object categories.
+Creating labeled datasets for training object detection models is labor-intensive and requires meticulous annotation, especially for fine-grained object categories.

 7.2.
 Real-world Variability